-Sources of drinking water (both tap water and bottled water) may include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+Sources of drinking water (both tap water and bottled water) may include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Regulated substances that may be present in source water include:

-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses - Organic chemical compounds, including synthetic and volatile organic compounds (VOC's), which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems - Radioactive contaminants, which can be naturally-occurring or the result of oil/gas production and mining activities - Perfluorinated Compounds (PFCs) have been used to make carpets, clothing, fabrics for furniture, paper packaging for food and other materials (e.g., cookware) that are resistant to water, grease or stains.
-They are also used in aircraft firefighting foam and in a number of industrial processes.
-In 1970, the Department of Defense (DOD) began using Aqueous Film Forming Foam (AFFF), a firefighting agent containing PFCs, to extinguish petroleum fires and protect people and property.
-AFFF has also been used for firefighting training and in some aircraft hangar fire suppression systems.
-Perfluorooctane sulfonate (PFOS) is a component of AFFF while Perfluorononanoic acid (PFNA) and Perfluorooctanoic acid (PFOA) are stable end products resulting from the degradation of precursor substances.
-Firefighting training as well as inadvertent releases from hangars resulted in AFFF being released directly onto the ground where it has seeped in to groundwater where it has the potential to affect drinking water supplies.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses - Organic chemical compounds, including synthetic and volatile organic compounds (VOC's), which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems - Radioactive contaminants, which can be naturally occurring or the result of oil/gas production and mining activities - Per- and polyfluoroalkyl substances (PFAS) are a group of thousands of man-made chemicals.
+PFAS have been used in a variety of industries and consumer products around the globe, including in the U.S., since the 1940s.
+PFAS have been used to make coatings and products that are used as oil and water repellents for carpets, clothing, paper packaging for food, and cookware.
+They are also contained in some foams (aqueous film-forming foam or AFFF) used for fighting petroleum fires at airfields and in industrial fire suppression processes because they rapidly extinguish fires, saving lives and protecting property.
+PFAS chemicals are persistent in the environment and some are persistent in the human body - meaning they do not break down and they can accumulate over time.
 (See Page 5 of this report for additional information.)